Easy recipe for baked boneless skinless chicken thighs in cast iron skillet.

 Read on for relevant tips and step by step pictures of the workflow (1 min)

 Dark chicken meat is our favorite and we always have boneless skinless thighs in the freezer.
-There is nothing boring about them despite the characterless name.
+There is nothing boring about them despite the characterless name and they always end juicier and more tender than chicken breast.

 In a few easy steps (no brining required) you can turn them into a delicious weeknight dinner with a variety of flavorful personality options for the pan sauce.
 (We list a few ideas for tasty twists below.)